TEAMuP-dev/audacitorch/README.md

 ### Waveform to Waveform models

-Waveform-to-waveform models receive a single multichannel audio track as input, and may write to a variable number of new audio tracks as output.
+As shown in the [effect diagram](#effect-diagram), Waveform-to-waveform models receive a single multichannel audio track as input, and may write to a variable number of new audio tracks as output.

 Example models for waveform-to-waveform effects include source separation, neural upsampling, guitar amplifier emulation, generative models, etc. Output tensors for waveform-to-waveform models must be multichannel waveform tensors with shape `(num_output_channels, num_samples)`.
 For every audio waveform in the output tensor, a new audio track is created in the Audacity project.